Aliases for USP37 Gene

 GeneCards Summary for USP37 Gene

 USP37 (Ubiquitin Specific Peptidase 37) is a Protein Coding gene.
-Among its related pathways are Deubiquitination and Ubiquitin-Proteasome Dependent Proteolysis.
-GO annotations related to this gene include protein kinase binding and thiol-dependent ubiquitin-specific protease activity.
+Among its related pathways are Deubiquitination and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and thiol-dependent ubiquitin-specific protease activity.
 An important paralog of this gene is USP29.